techno-tim/techno-tim.github.io/_posts/2023-03-04-vlan-firewall-unifi.md

 - For IPv4 Address Group choose "IoT Only" (this is the Profile we created above)
 - For Port Group choose "Any"

-This rule will block all communication that that originates on your IoT VLAN to all other VLANs (IoT Only)
+This rule will block all communication that that originates on your IoT VLAN to all other VLANs (IoT Only).

-You'll also want to be sure that this rule applies after every rule that you want to allow in your list of Firewall rules
+You'll also want to be sure that this rule applies after every rule that you want to allow in your list of Firewall rules.

 - Navigate to Firewall & Security
 - Check rule order